100567216/TFM_CarmenMontesTrujillo/README.md

 final synthetic series (`*_synthetic_series.csv`) and the run-level metrics (`*_metrics.json`) — so that every individual generation reported in the thesis can be inspected directly.

+### Example prompts

+The `prompts/` directory contains one rendered example prompt per generation method, for the target profile P4_30, exactly as sent to the model (llama3.2:1b, Phase 1, run 1).
+The prompt templates are implemented in `src/run_experiment.py`, and the exact prompt of every individual run is stored in the per-run result archives (`*_prompt.txt`).

+Notes:
+- `validator_feedback_refinement_P4_30.txt` shows the initial generation
+  prompt; subsequent iterations append validator feedback to it.
+- `cllm_generate_curate_P4_30.txt` shows the prompt of one candidate; the workflow generates several candidates with small per-candidate variations and selects the best one.

 ## Requirements